The Law Office of William B. Bennett | St. Petersburg, FL | Guiding You Through The Difficult Process of Divorce Procedures.

 What Is The Difference Between Divorce and Dissolution of Marriage?

-In the State of Florida, the legal community uses the term “dissolution of marriage”, which is another way to refer to “divorce”.
+In the State of Florida, the legal community uses the term “dissolution of marriage”.
+This is another way to refer to “divorce”.
 They technically both mean the same thing.

-If you have no children, no one is pregnant and can agree on how property is distributed in a divorce, you can qualify for what is known as “simplified dissolution of marriage” in the State of Florida, which actually can be done without hiring a lawyer.
+If you have no children, no one is pregnant and can agree on how property is distributed in a divorce, you can qualify for what is known as “simplified dissolution of marriage“.
+In the State of Florida, this can be done without hiring a lawyer.
 However, if you do not qualify, then you must file for a “regular dissolution of marriage”.

-When parties cannot agree on property rights or when children are involved, it is strongly recommended that you hired an experienced divorce attorney to walk you through the divorce procedures.
+When parties cannot agree on property rights or when children are involved, it is strongly recommended that you hire an experienced divorce attorney to walk you through the divorce procedures.

 How To Start Divorce Proceedings

-A regular dissolution of marriage can be a complicated process and every case has different issues to work through, but as a general rule, the steps outlined below are the steps needed in most divorce procedures:
+A regular dissolution of marriage can be a complicated process.
+Every case has different issues to work through.
+As a general rule, the steps outlined below are the steps needed in most divorce procedures:

 File A Petition For Divorce